 I think of like Ashton Kutcher.
-He always comes off as like a dummy.
-But in real life, he's really tech savvy and all that kind of stuff.
-Not that I really follow the guy.
+He always comes off like a dummy.
+But in real life, he's tech-savvy and all that kind of stuff.
+Not that I follow the guy.
 But he just comes to mind.
 So it could be something similar, we always want to put on our serious Dr. Head and outside, they might see you like joking around.

 And so the question becomes, could you bring that into the office somewhat?
 Could you be more spontaneous and fun in the office so people do see you, they don't have such a shock feeling and you don't feel like you're an imposter.

 That was kind of my takeaway. hope that gives you some insight into yourself and then some way that you could modify maybe how you're interacting with your clients and your daily life, or they can be a little bit more of the same because the factors that musicians are like hiring people to come up to the front Are you disappointed cuz you're not the same person? now working just kind of like the bridge there has to be someone.
 Okay.

 The transcript of the show is automatic and will have grammar and punctuation errors.
 If you would like to make the shownotes flawless, please send me the corrected version and I will copy and paste it: thanks in advance.

 Show notes can be found at http://www.adoctorsperspective.net/m07 here you can also find links to things mentioned and the full transcript.